-When you’re first starting to trade, one of the main problems that you may run into is finding stocks to work with.
+When you first begin trading stocks, one of the challenges that you may run into is finding stocks worthwhile to trade and invest in.
 The stock market is both vast and complex, which can make it notoriously challenging to navigate.
 Fortunately, there are some smart tools available that can help with this.
 While you can find a wealth of trading tools out there, Finviz is one of the most powerful around.

 What is Finviz Futures?